doctorfree/RoonCommandLine/README.md

 **Note:** No modifications are made to the Roon Core.
 The RoonCommandLine package resides entirely on other systems within your local area network.

-A frontend Bash script can be installed wherever you want to issue Roon commands.
-Roon commands are issued via public key authenticated SSH commands sent to a system with the Python Roon API installed.
-That system then parses the commands and communicates with the Roon Core via the Roon API.

-Alternatively, if SSH public key authentication is not desired or available, install the Roon Command Line frontend Bash script on the same system with the Python Roon API.
-After initial setup, run the command "roon -L" to configure the roon command for local execution rather than remote execution via SSH.
-This eliminates the need to setup SSH public key authentication but restricts execution of the Roon Command Line frontend to that single system.

 Currently the command line Roon control scripts provide support for:
 - Play album by album name